-You may wonder what defines the best homemade tomato sauce recipe, and the answer for me is simple – it should be easy to make and absolutely stunning in flavour.
+What defines the best homemade tomato sauce recipe?
+The answer for me is that should be extremely easy to make and absolutely stunning in flavour.

-It’s the few simple pointers that change a tomato sauce from nice to delish.
+It’s the few simple pointers that change a tomato sauce from nice to delicious.

 Such a long time ago but some things stay with you forever and obviously I’ve made this homemade tomato sauce uncountable times and over the years, refining the things that can go wrong or right.